Algebraic Global Gadgetry for Surjective Constraint Satisfaction: Sparsifiability

-Let us consider the problem $\scsp(\reln)$ studied in Section~\ref{subsect:no-rainbow}.
-The CSP on a structure having the not-all-equal relation of Theorem~\ref{thm:no-rainbow-np-complete} does not have a generalized kernel of size $O(n^{2-\epsilon})$, under the assumption that NP is not in coNP/poly, by Theorem 3.5 of~\cite{ChenJP18-sparsifiability-arxiv}.
-Hence, the problem $\scsp(\reln)$ does not have a generalized kernel of this size.
+\begin{proof} Let $\nae$ be a structure having as its sole relation the not-all-equal relation of Theorem~\ref{thm:no-rainbow-np-complete}.
+The problem $\csp(\nae)$ does not have a generalized kernel of bitsize $O(n^{2-\epsilon})$ (for any $\epsilon > 0$), under the assumption that NP is not in coNP/poly; this follows from Theorem 3.10 of~\cite{ChenJP20-sparsifiability-journal}.
+From the linear-parameter transformation from $\csp(\nae)$ to $\scsp(\reln)$, one obtains the lower bound of the theorem statement.

-On the other hand, the problem $\scsp(\reln)$ has a kernel with $O(n^2)$ constraints.
-To show this, we use an adaptation of the polynomial method pioneered by Jansen and Pieterse~\cite{JansenPieterse19-optimal-sparsification-polynomials} (see also~\cite{ChenJP18-sparsifiability-arxiv,ChenJP18-sparsifiability}).
+It remains to argue that the problem $\scsp(\reln)$ has a generalized kernel of bitsize $O(n^2 \log n)$.
+To show this, we use an adaptation of the polynomial method pioneered by Jansen and Pieterse~\cite{JansenPieterse19-optimal-sparsification-polynomials}; see also~\cite{ChenJP20-sparsifiability-journal}.
 Consider an instance $(V,\phi)$ of the problem $\scsp(\reln)$.
-Each constraint has the form $R(v_1,v_2,v_3)$, where $v_1,v_2,v_3 \in V$; for each constraint, we create an equation $e_{\{v_1,v_2\}} + e_{\{v_1,v_2\}} + e_{\{v_1,v_2\}} - 1 = 0$, to be interpreted over $F_2$.
-Here, the $e_{\{v,v'\}}$ form a set of ${|V| \choose 2}$ new variables.
+Each constraint has the form $R(v_1,v_2,v_3)$, where $v_1,v_2,v_3 \in V$; for each constraint, we create an equation $e_{\{v_1,v_2\}} + e_{\{v_1,v_3\}} + e_{\{v_2,v_3\}} - 1 = 0$, to be interpreted over $F_2$, the field with $2$ elements.
+Here, the variables used in equations are those in the set $\{ e_{\{v,v'\}} ~|~ v, v' \in V, v \neq v' \}$, which is a set of ${|V| \choose 2}$ variables.
 For any assignment $f: V \to \{ 0, 1, 2 \}$, set the variable $e_{\{v,v'\}}$ to be $1$ if $f(v) = f(v')$, and to be $0$ otherwise; then, the assignment satisfies $R(v_1,v_2,v_3)$ if and only if its corresponding equation is true over $F_2$.
-The created equations thus capture the set of satisfying assignments.
-However, since there are $O(n^2)$ variables used in these equations, by linear algebra, we may find a subset of these equations having size $O(n^2)$ that has the same solution space as the original set.
-The constraints corresponding to these equations gives a kernel with $O(n^2)$ constraints.
+The solution space of the created equations thus capture the set of satisfying assignments.
+However, since there are $O(n^2)$ variables used in these equations, by linear algebra, a polynomial-time algorithm may find a subset of these equations having size $O(n^2)$ that has the same solution space as the original set.
+The generalized kernel outputs the constraints corresponding to these equations; each constraint can be written in $O(\log n)$ space, and so the claimed upper bound follows. \end{proof}